openedx/paragon/docs/decisions/0019-scaling-styles-with-design-tokens.rst

   * The primary theming use case for Paragon is largely around system-wide theming, where all applications in the Open edX ecosystem share the same theme.
   * However, there are use cases for organizational themes, too (i.e., updating the colors for specific partners/organizations, enterprise customers, etc.).

     * This is not well supported today and largely requires overriding CSS classes from Paragon rather than the desired approach of overriding underlying CSS variable(s).
 This an anti-pattern as Paragon class names should really be considered internal implementation details of Paragon components, and not used by consumers directly.
+For example, the Enterprise MFEs within Open edX (e.g., frontend-app-learner-portal-enterprise) inject ``<style>`` tag in the HTML document with CSS class name overrides such as ``.btn-primary { background-color: $enterpriseCustomerPrimaryColor }``.
+Ideally, similar use cases could instead override a CSS variable such as ``--pgn-color-btn-primary-bg`` instead such that it gets re-used throughout all Paragon styles, not just ``.btn-primary``.

 * **Dependence on Bootstrap's internal styles.**